ksug-ai/heroes/README.md

 📌 Subscribe now → 🔥 [KSUG.AI Linktree](https://linktr.ee/ksug.ai)
 📌 Bookmark this → ❤️ [KSUG.AI](https://ksug.ai/?ref=github)

-🔗 Stay plugged into the world’s most active Kubernetes + AI community.
+🔗 Stay plugged into the world's most active Kubernetes + AI community.

-📣 Follow [KSUG.AI](https://ksug.ai/?ref=github) — Let’s build, learn, and grow together! 🚀
+📣 Follow [KSUG.AI](https://ksug.ai/?ref=github) — Let's build, learn, and grow together! 🚀

 <sub>[KSUG.AI](https://ksug.ai/?ref=github) is an independent community and not affiliated with or endorsed by CNCF.
 K8s and Kubernetes are registered trademarks of The Linux Foundation.</sub>